TamirZe/Matching-methods-for-truncation-by-death-problems/README.md

 For instance, choosing row 49 of argument_mat enables running the same Scenario, where both the principal score and the outcome model are misspecified (as in the right side of Table 2), while setting the parameter scen to 2, i.e. $\pi_{as} = 0.75$, enables to obtain results for Scenario B of Table 2.

-The matrix argument_mat includes the following arguments: AX_interactions, misspec_PS, misspec_outcome, xi, and xi_assm.
-AX_interactions equals TRUE if the outcome model includes all A-X interactions, and FALSE otherwise.
-The parameters misspec_PS and misspec_outcome equal zero for a correct specification of the relevant model, and two for a misspecified model.

 (2) Simulations_figures: